 Our aim is to feature every street in Swannington.
 If your street is missing or has very little information, perhaps you could help by providing:

-- Photos of your street (ideally landscape and at least 1MB size);
+- Photos of your street or house, ideally at least 1MB size

 - Archive photos of people and events in your street;

 - Scanned copies of your deeds or other records.

 Jeffcoats Lane was named after the Jeffcoat family who lived at the Talbot Lane end.
 The Coleorton Railway crossed Jeffcoats Lane.
 To the north the horse drawn railway led to the tunnel under St George’s Hill, Loughborough Road and Tugby’s Lane.
 To the south the track led to the bottom of the Incline, this part is now a public footpath until it reaches private land.

 Limby Hall Lane